 To be fair, we don’t need to have the same interests; complimentary interests certainly help, but they’re not essential.
 I just need to ensure that my son sees my own interests as important to me and therefore important for me to explore them just as much as it’s important for him to explore his.

 How do I do that?
 With a great deal of difficulty.
-Keeping a single child secure, healthy, safe, and entertained is not a five minute wonder; especially for a kid with experiences in his background that make him interpret the world through his own prism.
+Keeping a single child secure, healthy, safe, and entertained is not a five minute wonder; especially for a kid with experiences in his background that make him interpret the world through a different prism.
 We all do, of course, and I need to work with him to help my son realise his potential – but also see me as a human being as well.
 Some challenging times ahead …